Reuse your features: unifying retrieval and feature-metric alignment: Introduction

 For the \emph{camera feature-metric pose estimation step}, we apply deep image alignment techniques \cite{sarlin2021back, von2020gn, von2020lm, lv2019taking} minimizing a feature-metric error of the dense hierarchical features that encode the image at different resolutions, estimating the relative pose between the query and a keyframe.
 These methods are robust against illumination and point of view changes, and achieve high precision as they can get subpixel accuracy, but they need a good initial pose guess to converge to the correct minimum.

 Most of the candidate keyframes in the list depict the same place as the query and might provide a coarse pose initialization to the feature-metric optimization, but their sorting criteria does not take into account the conditions that most favour the pose optimization, i.e. point of view similarity.
 For this reason, the intermediate \emph{re-ranking step} re-sort the keyframes in the initial list to prioritize the overlap and point of view similarity with the query.
-This step exploits the dense hierarchy of features to produce matches between the query and the keyframes that yield 2D-3D matches between the query and the map which are refined by a PnP RANSAC.
-After this step, we have an initial pose guess which is closer to the true one, and the feature-metric optimization can successfully converge.
+This step exploits the dense hierarchy of features to produce matches between the query and the keyframes, yielding 2D-3D matches between the query and the map.
+The matches are refined by a PnP+RANSAC, obtaining an initial pose guess which is closer to the true one, and the feature-metric optimization can successfully converge.

-Other works in literature deal with camera location employing different networks for each of the setps.
-In contrast to them, we use a unique dense hierarchy of features what is efficient and elegant, providing competitive results of accuracy.
+Other works in literature deal with Visual Localization employing different networks for each of the steps.
+In contrast to them, we use a unique dense hierarchy of features, what is efficient and elegant, providing competitive results of accuracy.
+Benefits of unified approaches are threefold.
+Firstly, unified learnt approaches will lead the way to deep direct SLAM algorithms able to use their own features for relocalization and loop closure.
+Direct SLAM methods use image intensities to perform tracking but they need additional features for relocalization and loop closure.
+Secondly, unified approaches could benefit from the image retrieval training data, which is typically easier to obtain as it is labelled only at the image level, using this same data for the training of their local descriptors.
+And lastly, it is obviously more efficient as the images are processed by a single network.

 Our key insight is that it is beneficial to use a unique hierarchy of learned features for all the steps of the camera visual localization.
 Following these ideas, we propose DRAN (Deep Retrieval and image Alignment Network, Figure \ref{fig:dran}), a unified architecture that combines the knowledge from retrieval and camera pose stages.
 Our contributions are: